RobinLinus/coins-legacy/notes/succinct-fullnode.md

 How to respond to a proof query?
 We have already reduced the number of proof queries below `log(N)`.
 Now we actually want to answer a `query: output_path -> output_inclusion_proof`.
 Per definition is `output_path = block_index/tx_index/output_index`.
 Thus the trivial response is the full block at height `block_index`.
 Today's bitcoin nodes can already answer such a query.
 Yet, it is about 1.3 MB (that might be good for privacy though).
 In total, the overhead is less than
 `1.3 MB * log2(N) = 1.3 MB * log2(70'000'000) ~ 33 MB` for the first balance query.

 Ideally, there would be a network of light nodes, sharing inclusion proofs.
-Ideally, once the light network has grown large enough, the light nodes would never have to request a full block from mainnet fullnodes again.
+Ideally, once the light network has grown large enough, the light nodes would never have to request a full block from mainnet full nodes again.
 They could serve themselves with inclusion proofs.

 #### Efficient Set of Output Paths
 A set size of 420 MB is cumbersome.
 Again, Merkle FTW!
 We chunk it into pieces of, i.e, 5 MB and build another Merkle set.
 Sorted by time.
 That exploits the fact that old outputs are much less likely to get spent.
 The "left part" of the Merkle tree rarely changes at all.
 Probably you don't need to know it ever.
 This scheme enables efficient set commitments.
 Assuming hashing speeds of [1GB/sec on a single core](https://github.com/minio/blake2b-simd#introduction), this is neglectable effort.
 Within each block we can commit to the full set.